killerbat00/sudoku/README.md

 - Highlighting of duplicates in the same row, column, and 3x3 block.
 - Highlighting of cell's outside of the selected cell's peer groups when their value is equal.
 - Notes: Enter multiple digits into a cell to store a list of candidate values for that cell.
 When a cell has multiple values, the text size is decreased.
-- Dark mode support (currently via CSS media queries, dynamic switching is a WIP).
+- Dark mode support via CSS media queries and dynamic switching.

 **Planned Features:**
 - Deterministic sudoku board generator (as a separate package).